HyacinthBots/LilyBot/docs/commands.md

 	* `quick-timeout-length` - The length of timeouts to use for quick timeouts - Coalescing Optional Duration
 	* `warn-auto-punishments` - Whether to automatically punish users for reach a certain threshold on warns - Optional Boolean
 	* `log-publicly` - Whether to log moderation publicly or not. - Optional Boolean
+	* `dm-default` - The default value for whether to DM a user in a ban action or not. - Optional Boolean
 	* `ban-dm-message` - A custom message to send to users when they are banned. - Optional String
 	* `auto-invite-moderator-role` - Silently ping moderators to invite them to new threads. - Optional Boolean
+	* `log-member-role-changes` - Whether to log changes to the roles members have in a guild. - Optional Boolean

 ---
 ### Command name: `config utility`